 Known for his excellent client care, exact advice and skilful advocacy, Henry is a criminal law and regulatory specialist whose burgeoning practice has typically included cases of conspiracy to commit bank robbery, the importation of cocaine, multinational credit card fraud, cheating the revenue, extensive graffiti damage, the dumping of toxic waste, child cruelty, large-scale disorder and serious sexual assault.

-Instructed to appear in cases covering the full breath of offences, in recent years Henry has developed extensive experience in cases involving ANPR (automatic number plate recognition) evidence, mobile telephone and cell-site evidence, as well as in cases involving evidence of large-scale graffiti damage to transportation networks..
+Instructed to appear in cases covering the full breath of offences, Henry has extensive experience in cases involving ANPR (automatic number plate recognition) evidence, mobile telephone and cell-site evidence, as well as in cases involving evidence of large-scale graffiti damage to transportation networks.

-Henry’s practice in regulatory crime has led him to specialise in food safety and hygiene regulation, environmental offences, and in Housing Act and planning prosecutions, such that he receives regular instructions in these areas.
-He is known for his wealth of experience in toxic waste cases, and is also very familiar with enforcement notice, smoking ban infringement and unlawful advertisement cases.
+Henry’s practice in regulatory crime has led him to specialise in food safety and hygiene regulation, environmental offences, and in trading standards, Housing Act and planning prosecutions, such that he receives regular instructions in these areas.
+He is known for his wealth of experience in toxic waste cases, and is also very familiar with enforcement notice, counterfeiting and hallmarking, and unlawful advertisement cases.

-His Court of Appeal and other appellate work has included cases of aggravated burglary, confidence fraud, robbery, drugs supply, and abatement notice breaches.
-He is adept at drafting applications to the CCRC.
+His Court of Appeal and other appellate work has included cases of aggravated burglary, confidence fraud, rape, robbery, drugs supply and abatement notice breaches.

 • LLB (Hons) Law (First Class), The University of Warwick